piuccio/react-intl-formatted-duration/README.md

 }
 ```

+The default format only shows minutes and seconds.
+For more complex needs check the [custom format section](#Custom_format).

 It's not necessary to use styled components, you can use any component you like available on your target environment

 ```js